MattiasSoderberg/cms-examination-react/README.md

 ## Deploy

-The app is automaticly depolyed with Vercel on every push to main branch through a yaml script.
+The app is automatically deployed with Vercel on every push to main branch through a yaml script.

 ## CMS Wordpress.com